The Effects of Poor Leadership in Project Management

 Organizations that establish all six roles are able to maintain control of their initiatives and deliver reliable and predictable success that maximizes the return on their project portfolio.

-3. nail the requirements.
+3. Nail the requirements.

 Ask almost any department the reasons why projects fail, and they’ll likely say it’s tactical.
 It’s easy to play Monday morning QB with what could have been done differently, but often the issue is much more fundamental than that.
 Sometimes the problem with a project is that the team wasn’t clear enough on what they were setting out to achieve in the first place.